 Getting back to the question, if you can find a US CPA to work under but the opportunity is outside of the US, it is perfectly fine.
 Many overseas US CPA may not keep their license active so make sure you check with your supervisor on the status of his/her license.

 Unfortunately no. Most states require the verifier to be actively licensed in the US only.
 Some states such as Colorado, New Hampshire and Pennsylvania accept “CPA equivalent”, but this normally means qualified accountants from countries that signed a mutual reciprocal agreement with IQAB.
-As of 2015, this list of countries include Canada (CA only), Australia (CA only), New Zealand, Mexico, Ireland and Hong Kong.
+As of 2018, this list of countries / jurisdiction include:

 Montana, Washington, Arkansas* and Indiana* are some of the states that allow a CPA to verify your experience without being your supervisor.
 This adds a lot of flexibility, because they can in theory verify your prior experience (even outside of the US) as long as they are relevant.